 Neurotoxic venom is a venom that attacks the nervous system.
 It can cause pain and paralysis.
 Proteins in the venom attack the nerve cells in the person.
 It messes with the messages that your brain sends to your body.
-For example, if you grab a hot pan handle your brain sends a message to the muscles in your hand to let go.
+For example, if you grab a hot pan handle, your brain sends a message to the muscles in your hand to let go.
 The neurotoxic venom prevents these messages from being sent.

-If You are Bitten by a Snake with Neurotoxic Venom
+If You Are Bitten by a Snake with Neurotoxic Venom

-Snakes in the cobra family include the largest venomous snake, the king cobra.
+Snakes in the Elapidae family include the largest venomous snake, the king cobra.
 Others include a variety of spitting cobras, like the Mozambique spitting cobra.
-King cobras have sharp fangs that release venom when they bite, while spitting cobras are capable of spitting or spraying venom long distances, aiming for the persons eyes.
+King cobras have sharp fangs that release venom when they bite, while spitting cobras are capable of spitting or spraying venom long distances, aiming for the person’s eyes.
 Some snakes have venom with a combination of harmful toxins.
 Cape cobras from South Africa have neurotoxic and cardiotoxic venom.
 Cardiotoxic venom targets the heart muscles, making the muscles stop and the person going into cardiac arrest (heart attack).
 Here is a list of some of the cobras that have neurotoxic venom: